NREL/GEOPHIRES-X/CONTRIBUTING.rst

 5. Verify that tests pass with your changes.
 In PyCharm, you can run unit tests by right-clicking the ``tests/`` folder and selecting "Run 'Python tests in tests'".
-If you want to be extra thorough you can `run tox locally <#Tox tests>`_ but in general it is more practical to run unit tests in PyCharm locally and then let GitHub Actions on your fork run the full ``tox`` suite.
+If you want to be extra thorough you can `run tox locally <#Tox-tests>`_ but in general it is more practical to run unit tests in PyCharm locally and then let GitHub Actions on your fork run the full ``tox`` suite.

 6. Push your changes to your fork::